 3 options to balance the flow

-Ok, let’s go back to our 3 Step process example to go over the three fundamental options to “balancing” a process and flow.
-Beyond somehow eliminating Step 2 from the process, the next best option is to somehow increase capacity of step 2 to 10 per hour.
+Ok, let’s go back to our 3 Step process example to go over the three fundamental options for “balancing” a process and flow.
+Beyond somehow eliminating Step 2 from the process, the next best option is to somehow increase the capacity of step 2 to 10 per hour.

 The next best option, if possible, is to reallocate resources from step 1 and/or step 3 to step 2.
 This can often be done in any process involving labor, where you can balance the amount of time spent or people working on any particular step.

-The last resort is to balance capacity to 5 per hour and try to repurpose the idle time from step 1 & 3.
-At least in this case, you won’t be building up inventory.
-The absolute worst thing you can do is simply try and run step 1 and step 3 at their max capacity of 10 per hour, since this will create an ever-growing pile of inventory.
+The last resort is to balance capacity to 5 per hour and try to repurpose the idle time from steps 1 & 3.
+At least, in this case, you won’t be building up inventory.
+The absolute worst thing you can do is simply try and run steps 1 and step 3 at their max capacity of 10 per hour since this will create an ever-growing pile of inventory.